balbyu/campmii/README.md

 ## Getting Started

 You should only bother cloning and setting up this project if you have the patience to install MongoDB and setup a database.
-Visit [the website](campmii.com) for the easy solution to viewing the end-product.
+Visit http://www.campmii.com for the easy solution to viewing the end-product.

 ### Installing